Black Forest Crostata Pie

 Holiday Black Forest Crostata Pie

-This dessert has is perfect holiday dessert.
-It evokes cozy warm feelings, and screams “hot cocoa please!"
+This dessert is a perfect holiday dessert.
+It evokes cozy warm feelings, and screams “hot cocoa, please!"

-Black Forest Crostata Pie looks like a complicated bake actually its execution is rather quick.
+Black Forest Crostata Pie looks like a complicated bake, but its its execution is actually rather quick.
 Just a few components to assemble carefully.

 Makes a fluted 8” pie with removable bottom.